 In my classroom the following activity preceded students building their brand logo.
 This is a great beginning of the year activity that allowed me to get to know my students better.

 - Students will refine search skills and expand keyword vocabulary.

 - Students will select images that are powerfully illustrate specific personal character traits (strengths).

 - Students will deepen their understanding of their character and develop healthy self-images.

 - Students will develop visual literacy skills including resolution, width x height ratio, focus, cropping

 - Students will develop page layout skills as they organize information and images in a table.

 Internet Connected Tablet or Computer

-Gallup StrengthsFinder® Code for each student (Ideal, but costly ~$20/student) obtain from Rock Your Strengths • Last year I used the free (but not as well tested) Richard Steps Free Aptitude Test for Strengths & Weaknesses • This year I think I will try Thrively which looks very promising.
+Gallup StrengthsFinder® Code for each student (Ideal, but costly ~$20/student) obtain from Rock Your Strengths • Last year I used the free (but not as well tested) Richard Steps Free Aptitude Test for Strengths & Weaknesses • This year I think I tried Thrively and I am very pleased with the results.